Staxisfun/amr_midterm_project/planning-folder/information/demo_script.md

 M: Yeah, I actually heard that some LHL students have created a new website for buying and selling games.

 R: Oh do you mean GAMR?
-I'm actually looking to buy a new game.
+I'm actually looking to buy a new game as well.
 Do you guys want to check it out?

 A&M: YEAH!!